 Issue 2 has several elements in common with Issue 1

 Both issues were raised in the Working Party of the Special Committee, which made no conclusions.
+The CPM Report contains 2 methods – one for NOC and the other for clarifying in the description of Appendix 4 data item B.3.b.1 that the antenna gain contours should be minimised as much as possible to cover the submitted service area.

 List of relevant documents